-Walking is one of the easiest ways to improve your health.
-Studies show that walking 30 minutes each day can improve mental health as well as aid in weight loss and injury prevention.
-It will also lower your risk for cardiovascular disease.
-Let’s review even more benefits of walking and how to maximize recovery.
+Walking is one of the easiest ways to improve your health and wellness and find balance everyday.
+Walking just 30 minutes each day can improve mental health as well as aid in weight loss and injury prevention.
+It also helps lower your risk for cardiovascular disease.
+Read on to learn more about the health benefits of walking and how to maximize recovery.

-Walking is a convenient and approachable way for every level of athlete to burn extra calories, support your weight loss goal, and improve cardiovascular health for long-term results that last.
+Walking is a convenient and approachable way for every level of athlete to burn extra calories, support weight loss goals, and improve cardiovascular health for long-term results that last.

 Researchers agree that walking promotes both short-term and long-term weight management.
-Studies show that just 30 minutes per day of walking, regardless of the intensity, was enough to lower total body weight, percentage body fat, body mass index, and fat mass.
+Studies show that just 30 minutes per day of walking, regardless of the intensity, was enough to lower total body weight, percentage of body fat, body mass index (BMI), and fat mass.

-Best of all, walking has the lowest risk of injury when compared to other methods of fitness including weightlifting and sports training.
+Best of all, walking has the lowest risk of injury when compared to other methods of fitness including weightlifting and many forms of cross-training.

-Given how easy it is to start, its proven results, and low rate of injury, walking has one of the highest rates of long-term compliance when compared to other forms of fitness, making it ideal for long-term weight management and overall health.
+Given how easy it is to start, its proven results, and low rate of injury, walking has one of the highest rates of long-term commitment when compared to other forms of fitness, making it ideal for long-term weight management and overall health.
 And knee high compression socks like our Marathon Collection are ideal for those looking to improve circulation, fight fatigue, and recover faster.

 Mental Health and Mindset

-Mental health is finally getting the attention it deserves, and is no longer "tabu", making it more comfortable for people to open up about how they are feeling and effective ways to resolve common conditions like depression and anxiety.
+Mental health is finally getting the attention it deserves, and is no longer "tabu", making it more comfortable for people to open up about how they are feeling and effective ways to resolve and/or cope with depression and anxiety.

-For those seeking natural methods of treatment, or if you’re just looking to improve how you feel on a day-to-day basis, walking is for you.
+For those seeking natural/holistic methods of treatment, or if you’re just looking to improve how you feel on a day-to-day basis, walking is for you!
 Walking has been shown to improve mental health conditions while promoting cognitive functioning at every level of intensity.

 A study in the National Institute of Mental Health found that 17.3 million adults in the United States have at least one episode of depression.
 While prescription medications are available, they also come with a list of potential side effects.